sampsyo/cs6120/content/blog/2019-10-26-lazy-code-motion/index.md

 means stitching new basic blocks into edges.
 While they are neccessary in general, on many edges an inserted basic block could be safely merged with its predecessor or successor block.
 This could have performance benefits because it would reduce the number of jumps.
 Similarly the pretty-printer for CFGs does not omit jumps where fall-through would work--this seems like a minor detail but could have performance or code size implications.
+Both of these issues could be addressed with a simplification pass to be run after lazy code motion.

 # Evaluation
 I instrumented the interpreter to count operations and computations.